9 pros and cons of dual citizenship in 2024

 Disadvantages of second and dual citizenship

 There are some drawbacks to holding multiple citizenships, too.
-Most of them are potential risks and not inevitable.
+Most of them are potential risks, not inevitable.

 Potential of double taxation.
-The flip side of the opportunity to reduce taxes for dual citizens is the risk of double taxation.
-Depending on the country and its laws, this risk appears for foreign income tax or property tax.
+The risk of double taxation is the flip side of the opportunity to reduce taxes for dual citizens.
+Depending on the country and its laws, this risk appears for foreign income or property tax.

 Exempt from some career paths.
-Another reason why dual citizenship might be bad is that in some countries, dual-nationals cannot work in government bodies, and won’t have the opportunity to become judges, ministers or deputies.
+Another reason dual citizenship might be bad is that in some countries, dual-nationals cannot work in government bodies and won’t have the opportunity to become judges, ministers, or deputies.

 Military obligation.
 If a person with multiple citizenships serves in the military in one of their states, they might lose their other passports.
 This, however, is a very rare situation and depends on the laws of each particular state.